gszecsenyi/coding_challenge/README.md

 # coding_challenge

-The coding challenge was executed on  Databricks Community Environment.
+The coding challenge was implemented on  Databricks Community Edition Environment.